sfdx-isv/preview-2gp-version-settings/EXPERIMENT_2.md

-# Experiment Two: Subscriber Apex Depending on 2GP Without "Version Settings" Support
+# Experiment Two: Subscriber Apex Depending on a 2GP Without "Version Settings" Support

 This experiment demonstrates subscriber Apex interacting with global classes in a package version without **Version Settings** support.